Unifying Hamilton-Jacobi Reachability and Reinforcement Learning: Introduction

 \section{Introduction}

-Safety is fundamental in deploying autonomous systems operating in uncertain and adversarial environments.
-From collision avoidance in air traffic management to motion planning for autonomous vehicles and safe learning for robots, the central challenge is to identify the set of initial states from which trajectories can be kept out of failure regions over time.
-This safe set, equivalently, the complement of the \ac{brs} or \ac{brt} of the unsafe set, underpins formal verification, supervisory control, and online safety filtering. \ac{hj} reachability has long provided a rigorous framework for such analysis, formulating safety as a differential game whose value function solves a \ac{hj} \ac{pde} or \ac{hjvi} \cite{bansal2017hj,lygeros2004reachability,mitchell2005time}.
+Safety is fundamental to the deployment of autonomous systems in uncertain and adversarial environments.
+From collision avoidance in air traffic management to motion planning for autonomous vehicles and safe learning for robots, the central challenge is to characterize the set of initial states from which trajectories can be kept out of failure regions over time.
+This safe set, equivalently the complement of the \ac{brs} or \ac{brt} of the unsafe set, underpins formal verification, supervisory control, and online safety filtering. \ac{hj} reachability provides a rigorous framework for such analysis by formulating safety as a differential game whose value function solves a Hamilton Jacobi (\ac{hj}) \ac{pde} or \ac{hjvi} \cite{bansal2017hj,lygeros2004reachability,mitchell2005time}.

-Despite a broad impact in safety critical domains (e.g., drone emergency landing, vehicle platooning, collision avoidance, safe learning), classical \ac{hj} solvers suffer from the curse of dimensionality: the computational burden of gridding grows exponentially with state dimension, often rendering direct solutions intractable beyond $\sim $6D \cite{akametalu2014reachability,bansal2017hj,chen2018decomposition,darbon2016algorithms,mitchell2005time}.
-To mitigate this, decomposition methods exploit separability \cite{chen2018decomposition}; neural approximators such as DeepReach \cite{bansal2021deepreach}; convex relaxations \cite{yin2021backward} and operator theoretic approaches (Hopf/Koopman) \cite{umathe2022reachability} offer additional approximations.
-Relatedly, control barrier functions (CBFs) provide real time certificates of forward invariance via \ac{qp} based controllers \cite{ames2019control}, and hybrid constructions such as \ac{cbvf} marry barrier ideas with discounted \ac{hj} value functions \cite{choi2021robust}.
-These methods, however, typically presuppose accurate models, may be conservative, and can still incur substantial offline computation.
+Despite its broad impact in many safety-critical domains, classical \ac{hj} solvers suffer from the curse of dimensionality.
+The computational burden of gridding grows exponentially with state dimension, often rendering direct solutions impractical beyond roughly six dimensions \cite{akametalu2014reachability,bansal2017hj,chen2018decomposition,darbon2016algorithms,mitchell2005time}.
+To mitigate this, decomposition methods exploit separability \cite{chen2018decomposition}, neural approximators such as DeepReach \cite{bansal2021deepreach}, convex relaxations \cite{yin2021backward}, and operator-theoretic approaches including Hopf and Koopman methods based formulations \cite{lee2020hopf,umathe2022reachability} offer approximate alternatives.
+Relatedly, control barrier functions (CBFs) provide real time certificates of forward invariance through \ac{qp} based controllers \cite{ames2019control}, while hybrid constructions such as \ac{cbvf} combine barrier ideas with discounted \ac{hj} value functions \cite{choi2021robust}.
+These methods, however, typically presume accurate models, may be conservative, and can still incur substantial offline computation.